descarteslabs/descarteslabs-python/README.md

 This package includes service wrappers for Descartes Labs application services that do require additional dependencies (included in requirements.txt) and are thus not implicitly included in the root package (see above).
-Service wrappers include, primarily, Metadata (image metadata) and Places (named shapes and statistics).
+Service wrappers include, primarily, Raster (image access), Metadata (image metadata) and Places (named shapes and statistics).
 These services are authenticated and in order to setup authentication there is a convenience script to help you log in.

 ```bash
 $ python setup.py install